-Being an in store couponer doesn’t mean you have to spend hours doing math and stalking the aisles of your local grocery store.
+Being an in-store couponer doesn’t mean you have to spend hours doing the math and stalking the aisles of your local grocery store.
 It simply means that you’re taking advantage of an opportunity to save some money or get a great deal on an item you were planning on buying at full price.
-Here are a few tips to help ease your way into the in store couponing world.
+Here are a few tips to help ease your way into the in-store couponing world.

 - Tip 1: If you purchase your groceries at the same store each week then take a moment to see if the store prints weekly coupons.
 No need to run all around town to use coupons at 5 different groceries stores.